New condo development aims to ease Phippsburg housing crunch

 “Amenities are already established,” said Linnea Syphers, business development manager for John Libby Construction Inc., noting that the project began in 2008 but came to a halt during the banking crisis.
 “Current residents frequent the bike path.”

-“With on-site walking trails connecting every corner of the prized Phippsburg coastal peninsula, the community is an outdoor haven,” said Davis.
+“With on-site walking trails connecting every corner of the prized Phippsburg coastal peninsula, the community is an outdoor haven,” Davis said.
 “Two miles from Popham State Park, you gain privacy — a compromise between a short drive to amenities and feeling like you live in the woods.”

 Popham Woods is building a model unit to showcase the space’s style.
 Weather permitting, the new condominium is slated to finish next year.